IPMUCD3/ipmucd3.github.io/info.md

 If you are interested in becoming a member and/or receiving announcements of future activities, please fill out this [form](https://forms.gle/n6JYTyrJPvW2enjr9){:target="_blank}.

+## Jobs
+Tenure-track assistant or associate professor position ([AJO](https://academicjobsonline.org/ajo/jobs/23386/apply){:target=`_blank`})\
+The search is open until filled.

 ## Affiliation & Acknowledgement

 If you are a member, in your relevant publications please use the institutional affiliation:

 <span style="color:teal">Center for Data-Driven Discovery, Kavli IPMU (WPI), UTIAS, The University of Tokyo, Kashiwa, Chiba 277-8583, Japan</span>

-If you are not a member of Kavli IPMU, but your work were initiated, performed, or performed in part during the Center's events including, but not limited to, tutorials, seminars, and workshops, please add appropriate acknowledgement in your publication(s):
+If you are not a member of Kavli IPMU, but your work was initiated, performed, or performed in part during the Center's events including, but not limited to, tutorials, seminars, and workshops, please add appropriate acknowledgement in your publication(s):

-<span style="color:teal">This work was [initiated]\* at Center for Data-Driven Discovery, Kavli IPMU (WPI).</span>\
+<span style="color:teal">This work was initiated\* at Center for Data-Driven Discovery, Kavli IPMU (WPI).</span>\
 \* Please change to "performed" or  "performed in part" accordingly.

 ## Code of Conduct